Northern Nevada Home Education Conference 2026

 9:00AM to 4:00PM Registration opens at 8:00am

-Includes speakers, workshops, lunch, and raffle with fun prizes*
+Includes speakers, workshops, and raffle with fun prizes*

 Conference Workshops and Presenters

-We have an awesome lineup of speakers from the Northern Nevada area and beyond coming to share their wisdom, insight, and experience with you as you begin, continue, or finish strong in your individual home education journey.
-Get more updates and details on our Facebook event page.
+We have an awesome lineup of speakers from the Northern Nevada area and beyond coming to share their wisdom, insight, and experience with you as you begin, continue, or finish strong in your home education journey.
+Get ongoing updates and details on our Facebook event page.

 -